 West Marine constantly strives to improve our selection of affordable inflatable boats, and we’re justifiably proud of our fleet.
 Our boats combine progressive technical features, rugged durability and great design, so you can be confident of superior value.

-Take a sportboat, such as the PSB-275 or PSB-310, and trade the wood floor for a high-pressure inflatable floor, and you have an HP Inflatable Floor boat (sometimes called an Airfloor boat), combining the performance of a sportboat with the light weight and compact stowage of a soft stern dinghy.
+Take a sportboat and trade the wood floor for a high-pressure inflatable floor, and you have an HP Inflatable Floor boat (sometimes called an Airfloor boat), combining the performance of a sport boat with the light weight and compact stowage of a soft stern dinghy.
 Its special high-pressure inflatable floor (pumped up to 11psi) is substantially lighter than floorboards and, when deflated, can be rolled up right inside the boat.
 Inflatable floor boats jump on plane quickly and achieve fine performance using only a small outboard, thanks to their low weight.
-Our 73lb.
-PHP-310 will plane with one person using only a 5hp outboard.
 The boats flex just enough to absorb wakes and waves that would threaten to throw you out of a hard-bottomed boat.
 HP floor boats are a brilliant combination of benefits, not a compromise.
 And the setup time is very short!

 RIBs offer the “real boat” performance and strength of a rigid moderate- or deep-vee hull.
 Their fiberglass hulls carve turns and cut through chop like conventional boats and shrug off abrasion from cruising gear, sand and gravel, dive tanks, etc. But unlike conventional boats, the addition of inflatable tubes to the topsides makes them more stable, more buoyant and less likely to scar the topsides of other vessels when used as a tender.